Colorado Springs gay club shooter’s case heads to trial

 COLORADO SPRINGS, Colo.
-(AP) — A shooter seemed to be driven by bias against the LGBTQ community in plotting an attack at a gay nightclub in Colorado Springs, killing five and wounding dozens of others, a judge acknowledged Thursday in finding that prosecutors showed enough evidence for trial on dozens of murder and hate crime charges.
+(AP) — A shooter seemed to be driven by bias against the LGBTQ community in plotting an attack at a gay nightclub in Colorado Springs, killing five and wounding 17 others, a judge acknowledged Thursday in finding that prosecutors showed enough evidence for trial on murder and ha te crime charges.

 Prosecutors and defense attorneys had argued Wednesday over whether Anderson Lee Adlrich’s actions were a hate crime.
 Aldrich, who is nonbinary and uses they and them pronouns, had visited Club Q at least six times in the years before the attack, witnesses testified.
 The venue has long been a sanctuary for the LGBTQ community in the mostly conservative city.

-District Attorney Michael Allen told the judge that the evidence showed that Aldrich had a “distaste for LGBTQ community,” pointing to an online posting of a rifle scope over a gay pride parade picture and use of gay slurs against others and while online gaming.
-Aldrich was forced to go the club by their mother, he said, while arguing the attack was inspired by a “neo-Nazi white supremacist” shooting training video Aldrich posted on a website they ran.
+District Attorney Michael Allen told the judge that the evidence showed that Aldrich had a “distaste for LGBTQ,” pointing to an online message of a rifle scope over a gay pride parade picture and use of gay slurs against others and while online gaming.
+Aldrich was forced to go to the club by their mother, he said, while arguing the attack was inspired by a “neo-Nazi white supremacist” shooting training video posted on a website Aldrich ran.

 “We presented evidence regarding the defendant’s aversion to the LGBTQ community, evidence related to the defendant’s mother forcing him to go to a club against his will and sort of forced that culture on him,” said Allen, who consistently used male pronouns for Aldrich.

 Allen said at a news conference that using the male pronoun was “unintentional.”
 But asked later whether he believed Aldrich was nonbinary, Allen said: “My belief has nothing to do with that so I am going to refrain.
-Again you can jump to your own conclusions as far as that goes.
-Whether I believe he is nonbinary or not doesn’t really have any affect on how we are prosecuting this case.”
+Again you can jump to your own conclusions as far as that goes.”

 “It doesn’t excuse it.
 It’s not a defense.
 It doesn’t change anything.
 But it is categorically different than the people who target a group and are unapologetic about it later,” Archambault said.